catmoreak/clash-folio/README.md

 # Clash of Clans Portfolio – Astro Edition

 Welcome to your professional Clash of Clans–themed portfolio, built with [Astro](https://astro.build/)!
 This site features a custom animated homepage, stylish navigation, and a modern, game-inspired design.

 ## ✨ Features

 - **Professional Visuals**: Custom styles, themed colors, and polished layout.
+- **Island Treasure Map**: Interactive map page with a dark brown island theme, visible red "X" for the start, old ships, coconut trees, and a treasure chest.
+No legend for a cleaner look.
 - **Responsive Design**: Works great on desktop and mobile.
 - **Easy Navigation**: Navbar with quick access to the map and other pages.

 ## 🚀 Getting Started